fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 </ul>
 This  Preference Map is saying two things:
 <ol>
-<li>The preference called `“minEditor.heatedSeats”` should be stored in the Panel’s model
+<li>The preference called `“awesomeCars.prefs.heatedSeats”` should be stored in the Panel’s model
 in a property called `heatedSeats`, and</li>
 <li>the initial value for the property should be taken from the `“default”` property
 of the Primary Schema.</li>